Healthy Homes Assessment Eastbourne

 Home Assessments Eastbourne for Rental Properties

-There are a myriad of concerns you should look for during the home evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
+There are many concerns to check when conducting a home assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
 The most common are:

-The consequences of not having a Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of a tenancy solutions ruling can have a significant impact for landlords and property managers.
-For expert advice, call today to book your rental property house evaluation.
+The consequences of not having a Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being in the wrong of a tenant services ruling could be significant for property owners and landlords.
+For professional guidance, contact us today to schedule your rental property home evaluation.

 home assessments for rental properties